microsoft/playwright/docs/src/api/class-page.md

 ### option: Page.waitForClose.timeout = %%-wait-for-event-timeout-%%

 ## async method: Page.waitForConsoleMessage
-* langs: java, python
+* langs: java, python, csharp
   - alias-python: expect_console_message
+  - alias-csharp: RunAndWaitForConsoleMessage
 - returns: <[ConsoleMessage]>

 Performs action and waits for a [ConsoleMessage] to be logged by in the page.
 If predicate is provided, it passes [ConsoleMessage] value into the `predicate` function and waits for `predicate(message)` to return a truthy value.
-Will throw an error if the page is closed before the console event is fired.
+Will throw an error if the page is closed before the [`event: Page.console`] event is fired.

 ### option: Page.waitForConsoleMessage.predicate =
 - `predicate` <[function]\([ConsoleMessage]\):[boolean]>